The closest alternatives to Burgundy are Merlot, Cabernet Sauvignon, California Pinot Noir, Claret Wine, and Viognier.

 It pairs well with grilled meats and strong cheeses.

-If you are looking for a substitute for Burgundy wine, Claret is a good option.
+If you are looking for a substitute for Burgundy wine, Claret is a good option - or consider red wine vinegar substitute options for cooking in recipes that need a tangy lift.

-The flavor profile is similar, but Claret is typically less expensive.
+The flavor is similar, but Claret is typically less expensive.

 When substituting Claret for Burgundy, keep in mind that it will not have the same aging potential.